Department of the Army

 (1) Are responsible for all activities of their respective teams.

-(2) Will insure that all members are aware of scheduled meets, events, and practice sessions and keeps records of same.
+(2) Will ensure that all members are aware of scheduled meets, events, and practice sessions.
+Will maintain accurate records of practices and competitions.

-(3) Are responsible for the organization, appearance, conduct and training of their teams.
+(3) Responsible for the organization, appearance, conduct and training of their teams.

 (4) Draws required equipment from supply and returns same.

-(5) Insure that members receive awards at the appropriate time and in accordance with the SOP.
+(5) Ensure that members receive awards at the appropriate time and in accordance with the SOP.